-These muffins have no added sugar.
-We can thank the wonderful bananas for that.
-Also, these are gluten free if you make sure to use GF oats!
+These almond meal banana muffins have no added sugar.
+We can thank the wonderful ripe bananas for that.
+Also, these muffins are gluten free if you make sure to use certified GF oats!
 I didn’t test this, but I assume it would work similarly with a flax egg to make it vegan.
-They are nutritious enough to start your day with, or even fuel yourself through the day – they are perfect in snack form for those “on the go” moments!
+I wouldn’t dare call them “Paleo Banana Muffins” because we’re not for labeling any diets and lifestyles here.

 We’ve been going through these reallllly fast in our house.
-Like realllly fast.
 Like grab a couple when in the kitchen and walking out the door, gone in 1-2 days fast.
-I’ve made them as both muffins and cookies, but since the almond meal makes the texture much softer, I think they’ve faired butter as muffins.
+I’ve made them as both muffins and cookies, but since the almond meal makes the texture much softer, I think they’ve faired better as almond meal muffins.

 Ed will politely ask, “Can I finish these?”
 And then he sneaks them, thinking I don’t see him.
-For the record, I’m quite protective of my creations and I want to make sure I get enough, but I have to fuel this running obsessed man, so I agree to share and then end of making another batch or three because there’s never enough.
+For the record, I’m quite protective of my creations and I want to make sure I have enough to snack on.
+But, I have to fuel this distance-running man, so I agree to share and then end of making another batch or three because there’s never enough.

 - 1 tsp baking soda